-Buying a Single-Phase Vs. Three-Phase Generator
+Understanding Single-Phase Vs. Three-Phase Generators

 Single-phase and 3-phase generators may be cousins in the power-producing family tree.
 However, businesses and building managers should avoid confusing the two for their facility’s energy needs.
 While both generator types can power equipment as an alternative to traditional power sources, there are significant differences between the two, including what they can power and for how long.